ansible-content-lab/cloud-deploy/readme/snow_integration.md

 Everything else can be left alone.
 Click the **Submit** button.

 #### 20)
 The resulting Workflow Editor will have only a Begin and End box.
-Click on the line (it will turn blue to indicate it has been selected), then press **delete** to get rid of it.
+Click on the line (it will turn blue to indicate it has been selected), then press **delete** on your keyboard to get rid of it.

 <img src="images/workflow_diagram_initial.png" alt="Workflow Diagram Initial" title="Workflow Diagram Initial" width="600" />

 #### 21)
 On the right side of the Workflow Editor Screen, select the Core tab and, under **Core Activities-->Utilities**, drag the Run Script option into the Workflow Editor.
-In the new dialog box that appears, type in a descriptive name, and paste in the script you captured from before.
+In the new dialog box that appears, type in a descriptive name (the name of the RESTful call will suffice, `Provision Webservers with Users`), and paste in the script you captured from before.
 For each variable, replace the default values with ***current.variables.[variablename]*** (see example below).
 Click **Submit** to save the Script.

 <img src="images/workflow_script.png" alt="Workflow Script" title="Workflow Script" width="1000" />